DraftKings promo code: Get $300 bonus and $200 off NFL Sunday Ticket for Cowboys vs. Eagles, NFL, MLB betting on Wednesday

-DraftKings promo code: Get $300 bonus for NFL and $200 off Sunday Ticket on Wednesday, September 3
+DraftKings promo code: Get $300 bonus for NFL and $200 off Sunday Ticket for Wednesday, September 3

 DraftKings offers over $200 off NFL Sunday Ticket, plus $300 in bonus bets for new users with the newest DraftKings promo code for the Week 1 NFL slate

-The 2025 NFL Kickoff Game is on Thursday and the latest DraftKings promo code gives new users $300 in bonus bets instantly and over $200 off NFL Sunday Ticket after their first wager of $5 or more.
-Bet on the MLB, WNBA or U.S. Open tennis today and load up with 12 bonus bets worth $25 to use on Eagles vs. Cowboys and the rest of the Week 1 NFL schedule.
-Don't worry about about missing any of this year's Sunday games with an NFL Sunday Ticket discount.
+The latest DraftKings promo code is all about the NFL, as it offers $300 in bonus bets instantly as well as over $200 off on NFL Sunday Ticket.
+With the 2025 NFL Kickoff Game scheduled for Thursday between the Eagles and Cowboys, you can sign up now and bet MLB, WNBA, or U.S. Open tennis on Wednesday and have 12 bonus bets worth $25 in your account to wager on the Week 1 NFL schedule.
 Click here to get the upgraded DraftKings promo code for new users and take advantage of one of the best sportsbook promos:

 How to claim the DraftKings promo code